-Stone: Stocks have been in a bull market since March 2009, with prices gaining more than 170 percent during that time.
-We believe we remain in a bull market, despite some of the significant market weakness emanating from worries about the global economy, declining oil prices and geopolitical tensions, markets have been amazingly calm so far.
+Stone: Stocks have been in a bull market since March 2009, with prices gaining more than 250 percent during that time.
+We believe we remain in a bull market.
+Despite worries emanating from political uncertainty, the path of the global economy, and geopolitical tensions, markets have been amazingly calm so far.
 Investors should be aware that we have gone much longer than normal without even a 5% decline in U.S. stocks and history shows that we will have a pullback at some point.

 The U.S. economy remains fairly resilient and we believe it continues to be positioned for growth, which should bode well for the stock market over the long-term.
 It should be noted that the market can and has declined into a bear market in the past without the U.S. entering a recession, but many times they are connected.